Broadcaster: Aviation, Military History, Parasport

 A matchstick for the tail skid.

 A plastic drinking straw (approximately 5mm in diameter).

 Tissue to cover the model.

-Parts reference sheet (W), full size summary plan sheet (X), scheme diagram sheet (Y) and scheme markings (Z) printed on lightweight paper.
+Parts reference sheets (W), full size summary plan sheets (X), scheme diagram sheet (Y) and scheme markings (Z) printed on lightweight paper.

 News update – New Channel 5 feature length documentary

 Really excited about my latest documentary work with October films for channel 5.
 Airing on the 11/11/2020

 To stay up-to-date with the latest news, updates and offers from Arthur Williams Collection, take a moment to join our mailing list.